 After the Persian defeat, the Golden age of Athens just started.
 Themistocles finished the fortification of Athens, cheating the Spartans that were against the walls.

-Unfortunately for Themistocles, the Spartan’s influence in Athens make him being exostracised from the city.
+Unfortunately for Themistocles, the Spartan’s influence in Athens make him exostracised from the city.
 Knowing that his life is in danger, he went to the Persian king Artaxerxes, who welcomed him well and treated him with huge respect.

 The end of his lifetime

 In 461, the Persian king asks Themistocles to lead his army against the rebellion of Egyptians who made an alliance with Athens against the Persians.
-Refusing to betray his country, Themistocles drank bull’s blood and suicides.
+Refusing to betray his country, Themistocles drank bull’s blood and suicide.
 His body was transferred in secret to Athens and buried with great honors.

 His tomb is in Piraeus and everybody can visit it.

 Thanks to Themistocles, the Greeks won the biggest empire of that time.
-Definitely, with a defeat, all the light that Greek civilization gave to the world would be missing without him.
+Definitely, with defeat, all the light that Greek civilization gave to the world would be missing without him.